MehdiHCH/Portfolio/docs/_projects/(3) Azul_OCR.md

 ### Challenges

-**"L'écriture Tifinagh est un élément essentiel du patrimoine culturel Amazigh, mais elle reste sous-représentée dans les outils technologiques modernes."**
+**"Tifinagh script is an essential element of Amazigh cultural heritage, but it remains underrepresented in modern technological tools."**

-- 📚 **Manque d'outils OCR:** Aucune solution OCR dédiée aux manuscrits Tifinagh
+- 📚 **Lack of OCR tools:** No dedicated OCR solution for Tifinagh manuscripts
-- 🎨 **Complexité des caractères:** Variabilité importante de l'écriture manuscrite
+- 🎨 **Character complexity:** Significant variability in handwriting
-- ⚠️ **Risque culturel:** Perte potentielle de contenus précieux pour les générations futures
+- ⚠️ **Cultural risk:** Potential loss of valuable content for future generations
-- 🔬 **Précision limitée:** Solutions existantes inadaptées aux spécificités du Tifinagh
+- 🔬 **Limited accuracy:** Existing solutions not adapted to Tifinagh specificities

 ### Solution

-Développement d'**Azul OCR**, système hybride combinant:
+Development of **Azul OCR**, hybrid system combining:
-- **Tesseract OCR** fine-tuné pour le Tifinagh
+- **Tesseract OCR** fine-tuned for Tifinagh
-- **PaddleOCR** adapté aux caractères Amazighs
+- **PaddleOCR** adapted for Amazigh characters
-- **CNN personnalisé** pour reconnaissance de caractères
+- **Custom CNN** for character recognition
-- **Interface intuitive** pour capture et reconnaissance
+- **Intuitive interface** for capture and recognition

 ---